kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/11_PhaseDrift_AI_Prototype/07_latency_design_guidelines.md

     "semantic_output": "none"
   }
 }
 Conclusion
-Latency is a structural design tool in Phase Drift systems.
+Latency is a design instrument in Phase Drift systems.
-It does not slow the system—it opens time for the user.
+It doesn’t slow down the system—it opens temporal space for the user.

-Drift-aware latency creates space not just for data, but for being.
+Drift-aware latency holds space not just for input, but for being.